au-nlp/project-milestone-p2-group8/README.md

 # Organization within the Team

-We have established clear roles to ensure accountability and a structured workflow.
-While we will all contribute across areas, these roles define the final responsibility for each deliverable:
+Even though roles are defined, group members all help each other where needed.

 * **Project Coordinator (Anders):** Manages the GitHub repository (branches, commits), monitors deadlines, and ensures consistency between the final README and the Notebook.
 Responsible for creating .gitignore, requirements.txt and other needed files.
+Makes sure that everything is structured correctly for hand ins.
 * **Lead Analyst / Coder (Esther):** Leads the data pipeline, completes the EDA, builds the **Baseline Model**, and develops the final **Multimodal Fusion Model**.
 Responsible for ensuring the `main.ipynb` runs smoothly.
-Is responsible for esnuring that discussions and explinations withiin the notebook are written and structured correctly.
+Is responsible for ensuring that discussions and explanations within the notebook are written and structured correctly.
-* **Lead Writer / Researcher (Saznila):** Leads the writing of the **README.md**, performs the **Literature Review** (Novelty Statement), and is responsible for all **textual descriptions** and **analysis interpretations** within the README.
+* **Lead Writer / Researcher (Saznila):** Leads the writing of the **README.md**, performs the **Literature Review** (Novelty Statement), and is responsible for all **textual descriptions** within the README.
 ---

 ## Appendix